grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/grafana-com/index.md

 # Configure Grafana Com authentication

-To enable GrafanaCom as your authentication provider.
-You configure GrafanaCom to generate a client ID and a secret key for you to use.
+To enable GrafanaCom as your authentication provider, you configure it to generate a client ID and a secret key.

 ## Create Grafana Com OAuth keys